Coarse Graining Photo-Isomerization Reactions: Thermodynamic Consistency and Implications for Molecular Ratchets: Implications of the Local Detailed Balance for Photo-Driven Molecular

-We examine the implications that the existence of a local detailed balance condition for diabatic \processes\ has on the kinetic asymmetry of the network~\cite{astumian2019}, quantified by the ratcheting constant $\Kr$~\cite{Ragazzon2023review,Borsley2024, corra2025review}.
-This constant serves as a directionality parameter, identifying whether, at steady state the net currents across the network of \reactions\ in Fig.~\ref{fig:MM} are preferentially directed clockwise (corresponding to $\Kr > 1$), counterclockwise (corresponding to $\Kr < 1$), or show no net bias (corresponding to $\Kr = 1$).
-For the network of \reactions\ in Fig.~\ref{fig:MM}, $\Kr$ can be written as \begin{widetext}
+We examine the implications that the existence of a local detailed balance condition for (photo-isomerization and futile reactions of) the diabatic \processes\ has on the kinetic asymmetry of the network~\cite{astumian2019}, quantified by the ratcheting constant $\Kr$~\cite{Ragazzon2023review,Borsley2024, corra2025review}.
+This constant serves as a directionality parameter, identifying whether, at steady state, the net currents across the network of \reactions\ in Fig.~\ref{fig:MM}b are preferentially directed clockwise (corresponding to $\Kr > 1$), counterclockwise (corresponding to $\Kr < 1$), or show no net bias (corresponding to $\Kr = 1$).
+For the network of \reactions\ in Fig.~\ref{fig:MM}b, $\Kr$ can be written as \begin{widetext}

 \end{widetext} where the four terms in parentheses are the net fluxes resulting from the sum of the fluxes of all \reactions\ leading to the interconversions $\cZa \to \cEa$, $\cEa \to \cZa$, $\cEb \to \cZb$, and $\cZb \to \cEb$, respectively.
 Namely, the numerator features the product of the net fluxes of the \reactions\ cycling clockwise, i.e., $\cZa \to \cEa \to \cEb \to \cZb \to \cZa$, while the denominator features the product of the net fluxes of the \reactions\ cycling counterclockwise, i.e., $\cZa \gets \cEa \gets \cEb \gets \cZb \gets \cZa$.